utkarsh2110/Weekday-Assignment/README.md

 # Weekday SDE 1 Assignment

-How to use this website.
 This website is developed as per the assignment of Weekday.

+How to use this webiste:
 ## Installation

 Install with npm.